itistamtran/web_automation_ai/README.md

 ### Endpoints

+- `POST /run-core`
   Runs the core Playwright automation for a fixed goal.

-- `POST /run-core`
-  Body:
+  Request Body:

   ```json
   {